entity-neural-network/entity-gym-rs/README.md

 To use any of the `Agent` implementations provided by entity-gym-rs, you just need to derive the `Action` and `Featurizable` traits, which define what information the agent can observe and what actions it can take:

 - The [`Action` trait](https://docs.rs/entity-gym-rs/latest/entity_gym_rs/agent/trait.Action.html) allows a Rust type to be returned as an action by an `Agent`.
 This trait can be derived automatically for enums with only unit variants.
 - The [`Featurizable` trait](https://docs.rs/entity-gym-rs/latest/entity_gym_rs/agent/trait.Featurizable.html) converts objects into a format that can be processed by neural networks.
-It can be derived for most fixed-size `struct`s and enums with unit variants. `Agent`s can observe collections containing any number of `Featurizable` objects.
+It can be derived for most fixed-size `struct`s, and for `enum`s with unit variants. `Agent`s can observe collections containing any number of `Featurizable` objects.

 ## Example